manuelcastroFau/simpleStock/README.md

 - [X] create a user profile in swift UI
   @Velo23

+- [X] Implement log sessions and logout for user
+  @manuelcastroFau

 - [X] write the library for the Yahoo API to get the stock info
   @annaswaheed